rschristopher/ischristtrue.com/src/modern-views/free-will.md

  (albeit framed within the lexicon of the specific worldview).

+## Free Will in Christendom

-Even Christians (in all the various denominations) have debated this topic from the first century to the present day.
+Christians (in all the various denominations) have debated this topic from the first century to the present day.
 They'll refer to *predestination*